 UPDATE: We are now recriuting for the faculty-led study abroad class in Guatemala September 2018!
-Details on an info session available here.
+Preiliminary details are available here.

 Today, 40 percent of the world’s population relies on biomass burned in open fires to meet the majority of their household energy needs.
 Smoke from open fires contributes to climate change, and it is the leading cause of death for children under 5 and the second-leading cause of death for women globally.
 Yet, because of complex issues — involving resources, infrastructure, culture, and awareness — the implementation and adoption of cleaner-burning fuels and technologies at scale pose significant challenges.
 A Nationl Geographic story about this and our partners working to address the problems in Guatemala can be found here: http://www.nationalgeographic.com/photography/proof/2017/07/guatemala-cook-stoves/

 This ongoing interdisciplinary research project and field course are focused on understanding the connections between energy needs in households and the preferences and motivations for users to adopt various technologies and practices.
 Based on the extensive field research experience of Dr. Nordica MacCarty regarding the design and evaluation of biomass cookstoves, this project seeks to introduce students — through research and firsthand experience in rural Guatemala — to issues surrounding household energy in developing countries and to potential technologies to meet energy needs.

 In order to connect with communities in-country, Oregon State partnered with StoveTeam International, an Oregon-based nonprofit that supports the development of biomass cookstove factories across Latin America.
 Supported by grants from Winrock International and the U.S. Environmental Protection Agency, StoveTeam is working to evaluate the adoption of cookstoves in Guatemala and invited OSU to participate in the study.